 By offering a more refined and efficient design that requires fewer revisions to satisfy contractual commitments, CFD simulation may be utilized to decrease the volume and expense of physical towing tank testing.
 It’s also true that towing CFD has completely replaced tanks in some areas of the business, like the design of high-performance vessels competing in America’s Cup.

 Prediction methods are constantly being developed and refined to account for the impact of waves on power-speed estimates and the consequent propulsion-related energy consumption.
 The capacity to handle variable shapes and precise information about the near and far flow fields would greatly aid in improving the hull for a more efficient or novel design.

-The MR-CFD team conducted numerous outsourced simulation projects for industrial and research Marine Engineering applications.
-With several years of experience simulating various problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive services of simulation configurations.
-For example, a Fish Cage Floating simulation on Seawater is freelanced and carried out to study the solution’s parameters.
+MR CFD conducted numerous outsourced simulation projects for industrial and research Marine Engineering applications.
+With several years of experience simulating various problems in various CFD fields using ANSYS Fluent software, MR CFD is ready to offer extensive services of simulation configurations.

 - CFD Simulation of air conditioning inside the ship’s engine room

 - CFD Simulation of open channel flow (boats, ships, and submarines)

 - FSI analyses of different floating objects

 - Simulation of robot swimmers

 There are several MR CFD simulation projects in Marine engineering.
 Following are some examples of CFD simulation projects: